scrthq/ferrell.io/index.md

 > "...but, that's not the best way to do it!
 It's at least now how **I** would do it!!"
 {:.lead}

-This site's content is written from _my_ viewpoint built from _my_ experiences.
+These posts are written from _my_ viewpoint built from _my_ experiences.
 If you see something wrong in a code snippet that I post or can think of a way to do it better, I would love to hear it in the comments!
 One of the best parts about technology is that there is always room to grow your skill set and make